Your Ad Here

 .

 The New York Times newspaper article dated September 24, 1890 (see here at right); mentions that the Baltimore & Ohio Railroad purchased a piece of property at the foot of North 1st Street, with the intent of constructed sheds.
-From the tone of this article, it is implied that this North 1st Street location operated in some conjunction with the St. George Terminal in Staten Island, and existed prior to the date of this article!

 What is great about this article, is that it is quite informative: it lists the yard capacity (50 cars), the pier dimensions (42 x 241 feet), the length of the float bridge (90 feet), and that the terminal will be used jointly with Philadelphia & Reading, and Central Railroad of New Jersey.
-Oddly, no mention is made of the New York, New Haven & Hartford Railroad.

-Upon learning of this Baltimore & Ohio presence, I solicited the assistance of Ed Bommer, a Baltimore & Ohio Railroad historian, to possibly shed some light on this Baltimore & Ohio Facility.
+Upon learning of this Baltimore & Ohio presence, I solicited the assistance of Ed Bommer, a Baltimore & Ohio Railroad historian; to possibly shed some light on this Baltimore & Ohio Facility.
 Ed replied with the following:

 Now that IS very interesting!
 I had not heard of it until you shared that NY Times article.
 But as I thought it over, in a way it may have made sense in 1890 for the B&O to establish a direct link to Brooklyn.